 The “second estate” appears to be the final glorified body or at least the restored body that eventually becomes glorified.

-Another journal entry makes a statement that seems to contradict the above two diaries and yet, when viewed in the context provided from the above diaries, it is easy to see what was really meant.
+Another journal entry makes a statement that seems to contradict the above two diaries because of the awkward wording, and yet, when viewed in the context provided from the above diaries, it is easy to see what was really meant from the crude short hand being hurriedly employed.
 I will make the correction of what I think the person meant in bold caps:

 “When Lucifer was hurled from Heaven the decree was that he Should not obtain a [N IMMORTAL] tabernacle no[R] those that were with him, but go abroad upon the earth exposed to the anger of the elements naked & bare, but ofttimes he lays hold upon men binds up their Spirits enters their habitations laughs at the decree of God and rejoices in that he hath a house to dwell in, by & by he is expelled by Authority and goes abroad mourning naked upon the earth like a man without a house exposed to the tempest & the storm..”